booch/presentations/Booleans_Are_Easy/slides.md

 ???

+* End with a joke:
+    * The best thing about a Boolean is even if you're wrong, you're only off by a bit.
 * One reason I give talks at conferences is to start a conversation.
     * Please don't hesitate to come talk to me any time during the conference.